-What actually shifted
+What we think has shifted

 Translation: the section that most candidates still underprepare is the section where marginal improvement now buys the most.